MonkmanMH/WorkInProgress/draft_blog_posts/robins.md

 Hilary Parker adds another dimension to the typology:

-> Data scientists working in tech...are really quick to say "I need to spin up this infrastructure to do _this_"... \[asking\] "What big data tool can solve this problem?"
-Instead of \["Does the confidence need to be this small?"\] And \[for specialists\] there's a certain joy with building out the infrastructure.
+> Data scientists working in tech...are really quick to say "I need to spin up this infrastructure to do _this_" \[They ask\] "What big data tool can deal with this problem?", rather than \[what a statistician might ask\] "Does the confidence interval really need to be this small for this application?"
+And \[for specialists\] there's a certain joy with building out the infrastructure.

+Kareem Carr goes further, and parses what I've described as a dichotomy into four separate categories:

+<blockquote class="twitter-tweet" data-lang="en"><p lang="en" dir="ltr">Big data: Create huge datasets.
+Insights will be obvious!<br><br>Data science: Play with data.
+Visualize it.
+Insights will be obvious!<br><br>Machine learning: Feed data into cool algorithms.
+Insights will be obvious!<br><br>Statistics: The insights will never obvious.<a href="https://twitter.com/hashtag/epitwitter?src=hash&amp;ref_src=twsrc%5Etfw">#epitwitter</a> <a href="https://twitter.com/hashtag/statstwitter?src=hash&amp;ref_src=twsrc%5Etfw">#statstwitter</a></p>&mdash; 🔥Kareem Carr🔥 (@kareem_carr) <a href="https://twitter.com/kareem_carr/status/1132311323218501632?ref_src=twsrc%5Etfw">May 25, 2019</a></blockquote>

+If I am interpreting this correctly, in my typology the "big data" and "machine learning" are part of the specialist group, and "data science" and "statistics" are generalists.